spree-contrib/spree_i18n/README.md

 We use i18n-tasks to keep locales normalized with spree upstream.

 ### Updating Keys with Spree Master

+** Beta ** this currently requires a version of i18n-tasks that conflicts with spree_cmd, over highline versions, i18n-tasks 0.9.0-rc2 or higher must be installed for the  custom Spree.t parser to work.
+Otherwise i18n-tasks will mangle translations.

 ``` bash
 be rake spree_i18n:update_en # Pulls en.yml from spree/spree master
 i18n-tasks add-missing-nil